Cecil Romer: Military career

-He became General Officer Commanding 1st Division at Aldershot in 1926.
-He was then elevated to General Officer Commanding-in-Chief Western Command in 1928 and to General Officer Commanding-in-Chief Southern Command in 1931.
-In 1933, he was appointed Adjutant-General to the Forces: he retired in 1935.
+Romer, promoted in January 1919 to substantive major general, became GOC 1st Division at Aldershot in 1926.
+He was then elevated to General Officer Commanding-in-Chief Western Command in 1928 and to General Officer Commanding-in-Chief Southern Command in March 1931.
+In 1933, he was appointed Adjutant-General to the Forces: he relinquished this appointment and retired from the army in March 1935.